httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let dictionary be an empty, ordered map.
 2. While input_string is not empty:
    1. Let this_key be the result of running Parse a Key from Text ({{parse-key}}) with input_string.
    2. If dictionary already contains this_key, fail parsing.
    3. Consume the first character of input_string; if it is not "=", fail parsing.
-   4. Let this_value be the result of running Parse Item from Text ({{parse-item}}) with input_string.
+   4. If the dictionary's this_key value is an item, let this_value be the result of Parsing an Item from Text ({{parse-item}}) with input_string.
+   5. If the dictionary's this_key value is a list, let this_value be the result of Parsing a List from Text ({{parse-list}}) with input_string and "Inner".
-   5. Add key this_key with value this_value to dictionary.
+   6. Add key this_key with value this_value to dictionary.
-   6. Discard any leading OWS from input_string.
+   7. Discard any leading OWS from input_string.
-   7. If input_string is empty, return dictionary.
+   8. If input_string is empty, return dictionary.
-   8. Consume the first character of input_string; if it is not COMMA, fail parsing.
+   9. Consume the first character of input_string; if it is not COMMA, fail parsing.
-   9. Discard any leading OWS from input_string.
+   10. Discard any leading OWS from input_string.
-   0. If input_string is empty, fail parsing.
+   11. If input_string is empty, fail parsing.
 3. No structured data has been found; fail parsing.